Building async batch processors for cold chain data lakes

 return None, str(e)

-The processor combines a validation path (with DLQ for malformed payloads) and a flush controller (size- and time-bounded), then partitions each batch by the median record timestamp so late-arriving telemetry lands in the partition the data actually belongs to:
+The processor combines this validation path (with a dead-letter quarantine for malformed payloads) and a flush controller (size- and time-bounded), then partitions each batch by the median record timestamp so late-arriving telemetry lands in the partition the data actually belongs to:

 python